 If these bolts shear, remove the blade and install new bolts.
-Refer to CHECKING/SERVICING in this section for Sharpen Mower Blades which describes the blade removal and installation proce-
+Refer to Sharpen Mower Blades on page 69 which describes the blade removal and installation procedure.

 After reinstalling the blade, check blade timing (on gear-driven decks) by moving blades through one (1) complete revolution.
 Make sure blade tips pass clear of each other.
 If timing is incorrect, contact your Walker dealer.